 Kokrobite is a fishing community to the west of Accra.
 There is a lack of education here with the greater part of the community depending on fishing for their livelihood.
 This is not reliable and does not guarantee an income.
 Many of the children in Kokrobite do not attend school due to the cost of uniforms, shoes, books and daily food.

 An additional problem is that many of the parents do not appreciate the value of an education having had no formal education themselves.
 Parents are reluctant to send their children to school if there is an opportunity for them to help generate income for the family instead.
 When this is not the case the children spend the greater part of the day hanging around the streets or on the beach.

-The Kokrobite Chiltern Centre was originally the idea of Jane and Martial Zohoungbogbo.
-Jane first came to Kokrobite in February 2004 and quickly realised that there was a need for a facility that could support those children that were not attending school and also to help educate and empower some of the women of the community.
-Martial Zohoungbogbo has been living in Kokrobite for twelve years and is well known in the local community.
+The Kokrobite Chiltern Centre (KCC) was originally the idea of Jane and Martial Zohoungbogbo.
+Jane first came to Kokrobite in February 2004 and quickly realised that there was a need for a facility that could support children who were not attending school and also help educate and empower women in the community.
+Martial Zohoungbogbo has been living in Kokrobite since 1996 and is well known in the local community.
 He has seen for himself how much the situation has deteriorated in that time.

 Jane and Martial Zohoungbogbo

 "At KCC we work with parents and children to enable the children to attend school and gain an education.
 We also work with children aged 4 – 18 years out of school hours by providing additional classes in reading, writing, speaking English and to become competent in basic Math procedures.
 We give them a place to do their homework and assistance when necessary.
 In addition, we offer the opportunity to play sport – football, volleyball and cricket are the current favourites!
 For the children attending school we provide them with uniform, shoes, school bags, books, stationery, at least one good meal every day as well as funds for medical care and haircuts when necessary."

 The population of Ghana is estimated to be 34.02 million people